-460. Community landlords must have arrangements in place for consulting with contract-holders before taking any decisions on relevant proposals on

-461. Each community landlord must publish a statement on how it will meet the requirement to consult, together with a summary, both of which must be available to contract-holders and to members of the public.
+- 480. Community landlords must have arrangements in place for consulting with contract-holders before taking any decisions on relevant proposals on housing management matters.
+Such proposals are defined in section 231(4), and section 233(5) stipulates that the requirement to consult does not relate to changes to rent or service charges payable. - 481.
+Each community landlord must publish a statement on how it will meet the requirement to consult, together with a summary, both of which must be available to contract-holders and to members of the public.
 Community landlords other than local housing authorities must send copies of the statement to the Welsh Ministers and the relevant local housing authority.

-Sections 233 and 234 - Form of, and giving, notices, statements and other documents
+Sections 235 and 2236 - Form of notices statements and other documents and Giving notices, statements and other documents

-- 462. Any notices or other documents given or made under the Bill must be in writing and the Welsh Ministers can prescribe the form of notices in regulations.
-Notices in electronic form are acceptable as long as they contain the electronic signatures of any required parties (or an agent authorised by the relevant party), but this is subject to the conditions in section 234(4), set out below. - 463.
+- 482. Any notices or other documents given or made under the Bill must be in writing and the Welsh Ministers can prescribe the form of notices in regulations.
+Notices in electronic form are acceptable as long as they contain the electronic signatures of any required parties (or an agent authorised by the relevant party), but this is subject to the conditions in section 236(4), set out below. - 483.
 Where a notice or any other document is required to be given to a person under the Bill, it is considered as given if it is posted to, or left at, that person's last known address or place of business, or any other place that the person has specified as a place where they may be given documents.
-In the case of a contract-holder, the dwelling that the contract-holder occupies is also an appropriate address. - 464.
+In the case of a contract-holder, the dwelling that the contract-holder occupies is also an appropriate address. - 484.
 A notice or other document may also be given electronically if the recipient has agreed to receive it in this manner, it is legible, and the text it contains can be used for subsequent reference if required.

-CHAPTER 2 - TRESPASSERS: IMPLIED TENANCIES AND LICENCES Section 235 - Implied tenancies and licences
+CHAPTER 2 - TRESPASSERS: IMPLIED TENANCIES AND LICENCES Section 237 - Implied tenancies and licences

-465. Where a landlord accepts payments from a person knowing they are a trespasser, or where they ought to have known they are a trespasser, and does not take any action to evict that person within two months of accepted the first payment, a periodic contract is created between the landlord and the person.
+485. Where a landlord accepts payments from a person knowing they are a trespasser, or where they ought to have known they are a trespasser, and does not take any action to evict that person within two months of accepted the first payment, a periodic contract is created between the landlord and the person.
 This entitles the trespasser to occupy the dwelling as his or her home from then on.
 The amount of rent and the rental periods of the contract are to be determined based on the amount and frequency of payments made by the trespasser, and any other relevant circumstances.